Medicaid Coverage

 Does Medicaid Cover GLP-1 Medications?

-Medicaid coverage for GLP-1 medications varies significantly by state, as each state administers its own Medicaid program.
+Medicaid coverage for GLP-1 medications is different in every state, because each state runs its own Medicaid program.
 Most state Medicaid programs cover Ozempic and Mounjaro for type 2 diabetes.
-Coverage for weight management medications (Wegovy, Zepbound) is less consistent but expanding, with several states adding coverage in 2025-2026.
+Coverage for weight management medications (Wegovy, Zepbound) is less consistent but growing, with several states adding it in 2025-2026.

-Reviewed by GlobalGLP1 Editorial Team • Updated April 2026 • Sources: publicly available formulary data
+Reviewed by GlobalGLP1 Editorial Team • Updated May 2026 • Sources: publicly available coverage data

 Medication Coverage